macstadium/orka-integrations/Buildkite/ephemeral-agent.md

 ## Connectivity

+### Ephemeral agent <-> Buildkite server

-The communication between the Buildkite agent and the Buildkite server is instantiated from the agent.
+The communication between an ephemeral Buildkite agent and the Buildkite server is instantiated from the agent.

 This means your Orka environment must have visibility to the Buildkite server.

 Visibility from the Buildkite server to the Orka environment is not required.

+### Wrapper agent <-> Orka environment

+The Orka environment is behind a firewall.

+This means your wrapper agent must have visibility to the Orka environment.
+You can use any VPN client to connect to the Orka environment.
+For more information, see your Orka [IP Plan][ip-plan].

 ## Advanced: Additional Buildkite environment variables

-By default the wrapper agent and the ephemeral agent share the same Buildkite specific environment variables.
-This means that the wrapper agent and the ephemeral agent will have the same `hook-path` for example.
-If you wish to use different environment variables on the ephemeral agent you can set the following optional environment variables:
+The ephemeral agent accepts the following optional environment variables:

 * `BUILDKITE_AGENT_ACCESS_TOKEN_SUBAGENT`
 * `BUILDKITE_BUILD_PATH_SUBAGENT`